Pyncro/pyncro/README.md

-I network most of the time.
+I used to network , now i video edit.

 <!--